0xf4b1/unify/README.md

 The platform-specific engine files are mostly generic, so we take the official game files and run them with Unity's Linux binaries.
 This way we get a native Linux version of the game without the need of compatibility layers, such as Wine.

-This method can work as long as the game was exported with OpenGL renderer enabled.
+This method can work as long as the game was exported with OpenGL or Vulkan renderer enabled.
-Windows versions usually default to DirectX and only rarely have OpenGL enabled, but macOS versions mostly have OpenGL enabled and chances are high to get them to run.
+Windows versions usually default to DirectX and only rarely have OpenGL enabled, but macOS versions often have OpenGL enabled and chances are high to get them to run.

 Many Unity titles are officially available for Linux, but there are also some cases where this method can create a missing Linux port.
-I have tested all the Unity games from Epic Games that I collected for free.
+Lots of Unity Games that were availbale for free on Epic Games have been tested.
 Since Epic Games does not support Linux game versions, you can also benefit from this method to play your Unity games that you may have collected on that platform.

-Take the compatibility status list as reference if you are only interested in games that are known to be playable.
+Take the [Compatibility Status](https://github.com/0xf4b1/unify#compatibility-status) list as reference if you are only interested in games that are known to be playable.

 ## Install Unity Games